shibdib/SlothBot/readme.md

 - Automated Attack Target Code

 ## Setup

-1. For the main server simply fork this repo and sync your github to the game, point it to the src folder.
-2. Private servers you can download this repo, copy the src folder into the applicable server folder.
+1. You either need to setup your IDE to use the grunt file to upload (HIGHLY RECOMMENDED) or... manually seperate the folders.
-3. Modify the config.default.js file for your needs.
+2. Modify the config.default.js file for your needs.

 ## In The Works

-- Quad/Duo code
+- Quad code
 - Smarter boosting
 - Better portal pathing